• Skip to main content

 Change your routine.

-Oftentimes, the hair products you used in your summer routine need to be adjusted for the winter months.
+Often, the hair products you use in your summer routine must be adjusted for the winter months.

 Beware of styling products.

-Most of the styling products that we use, such as gels, mouses and volumizers, have a high alcohol content.
+Most styling products we use, such as gels, mousses and volumizers, have a high alcohol content.
 This is drying for the hair and can further your hair issues.
-Using styling products that are vitamin-infused, or leave-in conditioners are
+Using styling products that are vitamin-infused, or leave-in conditioners are more effective options.
+Look for products that will lock in moisture and revitalize your hair and scalp.

 The Latest In Hair Care